 Albert and Jessie are registered practitioners of Thai Massage, Tuina and SEA Bodywork.
 Together, these modalities are an effective way to treat many pain conditions and prevent long-term serious conditions.

 Implementing release exercises and movement practices into your lifestyle has incredible benefits for health and longevity.
 Moreover, it is essential for preventing the recurrence of old conditions.

 Meet the Therapists

 Albert began martial arts at the age of five and has been immersed in the healing arts since 1999.
-He has received over 3000-hours of formal training in traditional Thai and Chinese bodywork, craniosacral, Ayurvedic medicine, Yoga and movement practices.
+He has received over 3000-hours of formal training in traditional Thai and Chinese bodywork, Craniosacral Therapy, Ayurvedic medicine, Yoga and movement practices.
 As a lifelong student of meditation and the Qi arts, Albert is an assistant instructor of Xingyiquan and a member of the North American Tang Shou Tao, a non-profit organization dedicated to the preservation, research and dissemination of traditional Chinese martial and medical arts.
 He has been teaching Thai Massage and maintaining a private practice in Toronto and Montreal since 2008.
 He continues ongoing trainings in Tuina with Ethan Murchie, the founder of the Montreal Gongfu Research Centre.

 Highly Trained Staff

 Albert and Jessie have over 6000-hours of professional training, 4 diplomas from Canadian Acupressure College, Lotus Palm Institute and The Ayurvedic Institute, and 25 years of professional experience combined.